publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schIV/m__us_usc_t8_s1751.md

     (b) __Study elements__

-    In conducting the study required by subsection (a) of this section, the President shall consider the following:
+    In conducting the study required by subsection (a), the President shall consider the following:

         (1) __Preclearance__